 We receive hundreds of requests for work experience every year and regretfully we are unable to accommodate these requests.
 We currently only provide work experience to veterinary undergraduate students who can find more information on arranging Extra-Mural-Studies on our website here.
 We advise those people hoping to start working in the veterinary profession to try and gain work experience at their local general practice as the work carried out at a referral practice is not a true reflection of life in the profession.

-We are a working animal referral practice and as such we operates 24/7, 365 days a year, and our first priority is the patients and their families.
+We are a working animal referral practice and as such we are operational 24/7, 365 days a year, and our first priority is the patients and their families.
 Unless the circumstances are exceptional, we regret that we cannot offer visits our tours to the public.

 If you believe you have special circumstances, please submit your query in the usual way and we will come back to you in due course.